CentralValleyModeling/pandss/README.md

 catalog = pdss.read_catalog(file)
 ```

-Read the cata log using the DSS context manager:
+Read the catalog using the DSS context manager:

 ```python
 import pandss as pdss